Unicode block: Design and implementation

 Unicode blocks are identified by unique names, which use only ASCII characters and are usually descriptive of the nature of the symbols, in English; such as "Tibetan" or "Supplemental Arrows-A".
 When comparing block names, one is supposed to equate uppercase with lowercase letters, and ignore any whitespace, hyphens, and underbars; so the last name is equivalent to "supplemental_arrows_a", "SupplementalArrowsA" and "SUPPLEMENTALARROWSA".

 Blocks are pairwise disjoint; that is, they do not overlap.
 The starting code point and the size (number of code points) of each block are always multiples of 16; therefore, in the hexadecimal notation, the starting (smallest) point is U+xxx0 and the ending (largest) point is U+yyyF, where xxx and yyy are three or more hexadecimal digits.
 (These constraints are intended to simplify the display of glyphs in Unicode Consortium documents, as tables with 16 rows labeled with the last hexadecimal digit of the code point.)
 The size of a block may range from the minimum of 16 to a maximum of 65,536 code points.

 Every assigned code point has a glyph property called "Block", whose value is a character string naming the unique block that owns that point.
 However, a block may also contain unassigned code points, usually reserved for future additions of characters that "logically" should belong to that block.
 Code points not belonging to any of the named blocks, e.g. in the unassigned planes 4–13, have the value block="No_Block".

-Simply belonging to a particular Unicode block does not guarantee the certain particular properties of the characters it is or will be expected to contain.
+Simply belonging to a particular Unicode block does not guarantee any particular properties of the characters it is expected to contain or may contain in the future.
 The identity of any character is determined by its properties stated in the Unicode Character Database.
 For example, the contiguous range of 32 noncharacter code points U+FDD0..U+FDEF share none of the properties common to the other characters in the Arabic Presentation Forms-A block, that they are certainly not Arabic script characters or "right-to-left noncharacters", and are assigned there as a filler to this block given that it has been agreed that no further Arabic compatibility characters will be encoded.